Remote learning during the COVID pandemic

 For formal exams and assessments, such as Federation exams, the usual protocol will apply whereby data reports will summarise examination results.

-We recognize that some students, for example those with special educational needs and disabilities (SEND,) may not be able to access remote education without support from adults at home.
+We recognise that some students, for example those with special educational needs and disabilities (SEND,) may not be able to access remote education without support from adults at home.
 We acknowledge the difficulties this may place on families and we will work with parents and carers to support those students in the following ways:

 - Read, Write, Inc.